tafmike/check_dup_contact_record/README.md

 Use the Trigger: "Contact is created".
 Data to send to the webhook using the POST webhook method: fn=[First Name]&ln=[Last Name]&ip=[IP Address]

+The author of this script assumes no liability related to the use of this script.